This seems like an appropriate time to speculate about what will be in Garmin’s Fenix 6 (six) which we should be able to buy in 2019.

 I’m a bit sceptical about all of this IoT stuff.
 CIQ apps already exist for IoT functionality but I just think much of it speaks of laziness.
 Do I really want my garage door to automatically open as I turn right into my home street?
 Do I really want to turn the lights off without getting up from where I’m sitting at home?
 Only then for my watch to tell me 5 minutes later to MOVE as I’m not being active enough?

-Just think, with a press of a few button on his/her Chronos, the President might be able to trigger a nuclear launch.
+Just think, with a press of a few buttons on his/her Chronos, the President might be able to trigger a nuclear launch.
 I’ve seen too many sci-fi films, sorry.

 More – SmartThings Control it’s already here!!! (link to: dcrainmaker.com, April 2017)